Auckland

 There will be a focus on developing students understanding of the key concepts from the Health and Physical Education curriculum as well as developing mental and physical skills from year 9.

-Areas of study will include: Well-being, challenging attitudes and values, sexuality education, health promotion and mental health awareness as well as participation in a range of practical activities.
+Areas of study will include: bodeis and mind, relationships, sex education as well as participation in a range of practical activities.

-Students will be assessed at Level One of the New Zealand curriculum (Year 11).
+Although in year 10, students on this course will be assessed at Level One of the New Zealand curriculum (Year 11) and will complete the Numeracy corequisite assessment.

-This course builds on the skills developed in the Year 9MSC program and allows students to explore contemporary and rock/pop music through a variety of practical and theoretical activities.
+This course builds on the skills developed in the Year 9MSC/MSP programs and allows students to explore classical, contemporary, and rock/pop music through a variety of practical and theoretical activities.
 Students will continue developing instrumental skills on guitar, drums, or an instrument of their choice.
-The course includes group performance, music production using Digital Audio Workstations (DAWs), listening activities based on the elements of music, and a study of musical genres with a focus on the history of jazz.
+The course includes group performance, music production using Digital Audio Workstations (DAWs), listening activities based on the elements of music, and a study of musical genres.
 Beginner music theory is also explored to support digital composition and performance.
-10MSC is different to 10MSP with a focus on beginner music theory and rock/pop music.

 This course continues to explore a range of important scientific concepts.
 This course covers all four key strands of Science including Biology, Chemistry, Physics and Earth and Space Science.